Andrew MacLachlan: Early life and cricket

 The son of the Scotsman Geoffrey MacLachlan and his wife, Violet (née Hicks), he was born at Trearddur on Anglesey where his father was stationed while on military service during the Second World War.
 His parents divorced shortly after the war and MacLachlan lived with his mother in a converted Martello tower at Malahide in Ireland.
 He was educated in England, where he attended St Edward's School, Oxford.
 He remained in Oxford after completing his education at St Edward's, matriculating at St Edmund Hall, Oxford.
 While studying at St Edmund Hall, MacLachlan played first-class cricket for Oxford University in 1962, making five appearances.
 An all-rounder, he scored 99 runs in his five matches, with a high score of 28, while with the ball he took 3 wickets.

 After graduating from Oxford, MacLachlan became an English teacher in a prep school.
 In his spare time he would play the guitar and sing in folk and cabaret clubs.
 He married Georgina Morton in 1966, with the couple having met while doing temporary work at Christmas in Harrods.
 Having left the teaching profession, he found an office job with the Heating and Ventilation Contractors Association to support his family, which now included three daughters.

 Acting career

 Aged 38, MacLachlan decided to try his hand as an actor and contacted his Oxford University friend Terry Jones who gave him his first screen role in 1979 when he appeared as a Roman centurion in the Life of Brian.
 He also appeared in the films Time Bandits, A Fish Called Wanda, Danny, the Champion of the World, Bob's Birthday (as a voice-over), Who Dares Wins, and Trauma.
 He has appeared in TV serials including Twelfth Night, Play for Today, The Ruth Rendell Mysteries, Foyle's War, and Pickles: The Dog Who Won the World Cup in 2006, which was his last film appearance.

 MacLachlan died on 17 December 2018, aged 77.
-He was survived his wife and their three daughters, in addition to four grandchildren.
+He was survived by his wife and their three daughters, in addition to four grandchildren.